Yonea21/starter-academic/content/project/Python/index.md

 <br>

 **Array**
-The sum of two lists:
+The sum of two arrays:
 ```
 first = [1,2,3,4,5]
 second = [6,7,8,9,10]